 Do you remember where we read this already?
 In Exodus 34:6 the final phrase, "abounding in goodness and truth."

-This goodness here in the Old Testament, grace in the New Testament, is "chesed."
-It is often translated in the Old King James as loving kindness, or as mercy.
-And it implies the whole of God's redeeming love toward men.
+This goodness here in the Old Testament, grace in the New Testament, is chesed.
+It is often translated in the Old King James as lovingkindness or as mercy.
+It implies the whole of God's redeeming love toward men.

-And the word "truth," is " 'emeth," and do you know what this actually means in the Hebrew?
+The word "truth" is 'emeth, and do you know what this actually means in the Hebrew?
 "Faithfulness!"

 What he means is that in Jesus Christ can be seen all of God's redeeming love, as well as the faithfulness of God that His promises will, or have been fulfilled.
 Or, more broadly than that—what God says is true.

-Now notice Jesus equates what He was about to do with an example of the glory of God.
+Notice Jesus equates what He was about to do with an example of the glory of God.
 It wasn't going to be that they saw Jesus in radiance.
-They would see him perform an act of loving kindness, and faithfulness, because in verse 11, Jesus had promised to his disciples,
+They would see Him perform an act of lovingkindness and faithfulness, because in verse 11 Jesus had promised to His disciples,

 John 11:11 These things He said, and after that He said to them, "Our friend Lazarus sleeps, but I go that I may wake him up."

 That was a promise of God.
 Lazarus is dead.
 "I'm going to raise him up no matter how long it has been."
-And so He tells Martha that by this resurrection of Lazarus, He is going to show, or reveal the glory of God.
+So He tells Martha that by this resurrection of Lazarus, He is going to show, or reveal, the glory of God.

 John 11:41-42 Then they took away the stone from the place where the dead man was lying.
 And Jesus lifted up His eyes and said, "Father, I thank You that You have heard Me.
 "And I know that You always hear Me, but because of the people who are standing by I said this, that they may believe that You sent Me."